Make Buffalo sauce more delicious than ever with olive oil, lemon juice, and garlic. These Fancier Buffalo wings are sure to please.

 When we tackled the difference between hot sauce and wing sauce, we also told you how to make your own wing sauce at home.
 When we were taste-testing the wing sauce we thought about switching it up a bit to make it more interesting.
 We came up with a few different ideas that we tried.
-This was our favorite.
+This was our favorite for a new homemade Buffalo sauce recipe.

 You go in with the usual hot sauce and minced garlic.
 Then instead of Buffalo sauce’s standard melted butter, you use a combination of olive oil and lemon juice.
 Shazzam!
 Flavor sensation!
 The sauce tastes like Buffalo sauce but just a bit different.
 More refined.
 It’s seriously good.